arnested/emacs_drush/README.txt

 ## Options for `drush etags` ##

 `--emacs-etags-etags-program`
 :   Name of the etags executable.
-Include path if it cannot be found in
+Include path if executable is not in $PATH.
-    $PATH.

 `--emacs-etags-extensions`
 :   On which file extensions to run etags.
 Defaults to
     "module,inc,php,profile,install".

 `--emacs-etags-find-program`
 :   Name of the find executable.
-Include path if it cannot be found in
+Include path if executable is not in $PATH.
-    $PATH.

 ## Options for `drush gtags` ##